3 dead after multiple car crash ends in flames in northwest Harris County

 It happened on FM 2920 near Gosling Road around 8:50 p.m., according to the Spring Fire Department.

-When firefighters arrived to the scene, officials immediately performed CPR on one of the injured children.
+When firefighters arrived to the scene, officials immediately performed CPR on at least one of the injured children.
+Lt.
+Michael Cohen said that child was taken to a hospital in The Woodlands by Life Flight.

+Cohen also said an adult from another vehicle was rushed to the hospital by EMS.

-Firefighters reported multiple vehicles were involved and asked that drivers avoid the area as they continue to put out the fires.
+Officials said a total of seven vehicles were involved and asked that drivers avoid the area as firefighters continue to put out the fires.

-Three people from one car were reported dead, according to Constable Mark Herman.
+Police were reviewing witness video showing a vehicle that may have been speeding and caused the crash.

 Spring Firefighters are working a multiple vehicle accident with injuries and vehicle fires at FM 2920 & Gosling.
 Please avoid the area. pic.twitter.com/7yBfnEhN96— Spring Fire Department (@Springfdtx) March 15, 2021